Difference Between Sole Proprietorship and LLC

 What is LLC?

 An LLC or Limited Liability Company is a business with a corporate set-up.
-LLC offers legal and financial liability protection to all the owners.
+LLC offers legal and financial liability protection to all owners.

 Therefore the personal accounts of all the owners are excluded from debt or legal judgments.